-Ingrid Sulston has been providing hands-on science experiences for students, teachers and families for the past 28 years.
-She currently runs ingridscience.ca, bringing hands-on science workshops to K-7 students and Professional Development workshops to teachers, as well as organizing school science and math materials and assembling hands-on science kits.
+Ingrid Sulston has been providing hands-on science experiences for students, teachers and families for the past 29 years.
+She currently runs ingridscience.ca, bringing hands-on science workshops to K-7 students in public schools, and Professional Development workshops to teachers, as well as organizing school science and math materials and assembling hands-on science kits.
 She is a Scientist with the Vancouver School Board's Scientist in Residence Program.
 She previously developed hands-on science activities for science centres, museums and botanical gardens in Vancouver, New York City and San Francisco.
 Ingrid received her PhD from Berkeley CA in 1996 and lives in Vancouver, Canada with her husband.
 They have two college-age children.

 - Science activities are hands-on whenever possible.